 When you have filled in all the fields and your application is complete, go back to the first page and click on the application you wish to send in.
 Click on “Send in.”
 When the application has arrived, you will receive email confirmation that the application has been registered.

-It is possible to recall your application, make adjustments and re-send it at any time until the system closes at 5 PM (CET) on 17th of September.
+It is possible to recall your application, make adjustments and re-send it at any time until the system closes at 5 PM (CEST) on 16 September.
 Just click on “Recall.”